DanDCD/DogLib/README.md

 # observerSubjectLib
-A basic implementation of the observer pattern in C++ Mostly used to learn how to set up libraries
+A basic implementation of the observer pattern in C++.
+Mostly used to learn how to set up libraries